If it is not specified in your racing class rules, where is the best place to mount a transponder on your racing car?

 It is possible to try and quantify the effect of this compromise in terms of lap time lost by looking at the speed of your racecar and the accuracy of the circuit timing system.

-In other words, to determine where the transponder position will make a difference and where, in practise, it won’t.
+In other words, to determine where the transponder position will make a difference and where, in practice, it won’t.

 For subscribers, I’ve put together a little spreadsheet, that automatically calculates everything I’m about to describe.
 If you’d like it (for free) just fill in the form below to get it, or, as you’ll see it is quite easy to create yourself.